 If your ads are the first one, a huge chunk of your revenue is going to come via viewable impressions.
 If they’re the second one, it logically follows that people still need to see your ads before they click on them.

 As such, optimizing your ads and website for viewability is one of the best ways to boost revenue and increase the value of your advertising website.

 This is a really important point because Google did some research and found that more than 50% of all ads don’t even get noticed by site visitors.
 Site owners are losing money because they are not strategically placing their ad units.

 Where should you display your ads?
 It’s a smart idea to keep monitoring your site and to perform A/B tests to see what works best.
 But here are some tips:

 Site speed matters so much when it comes to the performance of your ads.

 Because research has shown that slow loading websites have higher bounce rates.
 A higher bounce rate = less time spent on your website.
-And the less time people spend on your website means the less they’ll notice your ads.
+And the fewer time people spend on your website means the less they’ll notice your ads.

 Not just this, but a high bounce rate is bad for SEO reasons.
 Google will punish sites with high bounce rates, sending them plummeting down the rankings.
-This will in turn mean less visibility, less traffic – and thus less ad impressions and clicks.
+This will in turn mean less visibility, less traffic – and thus fewer ad impressions and clicks.
 Not cool.